Efficient Regulatory Regime

 - Clinical trials usually take place in hospitals or other health sector organisations that are run by State and Territory Governments or by private institutions.

 - International healthcare companies and research groups can conduct clinical trials in Australia.
 The trials must be sponsored by an Australian entity.
-The entity can be an individual, hospital, institution, organisation or company.
+It can be an individual, hospital, institution or other organisation or company.
 The sponsor takes overall responsibility for the conduct of the trial.
 For example, the sponsor is responsible for trial design and analysis, data handling and on-going safety evaluation and adverse event reporting.

 - Reaching agreement on insurance and indemnity arrangements is a key step in the clinical trial approval pathway.
 Indemnity and insurance requirements differ depending on whether the clinical trial is in the public or private sector and what State or Territory of Australia the trial is conducted in.
 Generally, where a commercial company is the sponsor, trial authorisation depends on the company providing an indemnity and evidence it is covered by appropriate insurance arrangements.